JEK-III/DPLandscapePaper/DP_Landscape_Scrap.md

 % To break validity down further, Callaghan\cite{callaghan_making_2012} draws a useful distinction between technical and scientific validity.
 % Technical validity– that a dataset has no inappropriately missing or out of range values, that the metadata is complete, etc.– is guaranteed by most data publishers.
 Scientific validity– that a dataset was collected using appropriate methods and holds scientific interests– is not always part of a data publication.

+Parsons and Fox (2013)\cite{parsons_is_2013} argue that the metaphor of ``publication'' is limiting, and only suited to some datasets.
+They identify a number of analogies other than scholarly communication that might apply to data, including industrial production, cartography, and the World Wide Web.
+They also make reference to an analogy that seems to be gaining momentum: data as software.\cite{schopf_treating_2012}

+Under this metaphor, publishing a dataset is analogous to a software release, and subsequent changes are analogous to new versions.
+The open source software community has already confronted many of the problems associated with data (managing versions, sharing, collaboration) and developed tools and approaches to address them.
+Open context came to use Mantis bug tracking software and Git out of practical concerns.

+\cite{ram_git_2013}
+\cite{chen_close_2014}

+There are still issues to address.
+Current version control systems, such as Git, are designed for code (relatively small text files), not large and variegated datasets.
+Attribution for derived datasets is not clear, but that's likely to be a cultural issue.

 #Scrap thoughts

 ###what do I really want to say about availability?